JAlcocerT/Linux/content/ansible.md

 title: "Chocolatey: A package manager for Windows"
 ---

-# Ansible, Why?

-Ansible is an automation tool that simplifies the management and configuration of servers, applications, and infrastructure.
+Ansible is an **automation tool** that simplifies the management and configuration of servers, applications, and infrastructure.

+# Why Ansible?

 It allows you to define tasks in plain text, automate repetitive operations, and ensure consistent system configurations across your network.

 **An Automation tool?**